Poulpes/onboarding/readme.md

 ### Poulpe's Social Networks
 Here are our social networks:
 - Instagram: [@agencepoulpe](https://www.instagram.com/agencepoulpe/), where the cool happen
-- Facebook: [Poulpe](https://www.facebook.com/agencepoulpe/), where events and news are announed
+- Facebook: [Poulpe](https://www.facebook.com/agencepoulpe/), where events and news are announced
+- Linkedin:

 ### What time should I arrive ?
 - Arrive before 10am